 Visitors' comments will be limited to three (3) minutes for each agenda item upon which comment is made.
 Visitors are precluded from speaking on any agenda item more than once during each meeting.

-Please note that masks will be required.
-Also, please be reminded that current CDC guidelines recommend social distancing of six feet between members not of the same household.
+Please be reminded that current CDC guidelines recommend social distancing of six feet between members not of the same household.

 Sincerely,

 Your Board of Education

 BOARD OF EDUCATION LONG BEACH PUBLIC SCHOOLS